Jvella94/plan-b-terraform-mods/README.md

 ### Cheats

-- [Treasure Map](#treasure-map) - Helps finding the locations of the secrets on the map.
+- [Treasure Map](#treasure-map) - Helps in finding the locations of the secrets on the map.

 ### Discontinued